ImTheSquid/Tuxphones/README.md

 ## State of the Project
 ### Project Activity
-We are very busy right now, so progress will be slow for the next few weeks to months.
+We are very busy, so progress will be slow for the forseeable future.

 ### General Support
 We are currently working on supporting PulseAudio and X11.
 Once these become stable, we will start working on PipeWire and Wayland.